sslythrrr/nemofeellonely/README.md

 # Nemo Feels Lonely
-## -- An Underwater Exploration Mini-Game --
+## -- Ursina Engine--

-A simple 3D underwater exploration game built with the Ursina game engine.
-The project features a player-controlled fish (Nemo) swimming in a 3D environment populated with coral, marine life, and other scenery.
+This is a simple 3D exploration project created to learn and try out the Ursina game engine.
+The "game" itself is a basic "swimming simulator" with no complex objectives.
+It features a player-controlled fish (Nemo) that can swim freely in a 3D environment populated with coral, marine life, and other scenery.

+### 3D Asset Credits
+All 3D models and assets used in this project were acquired for free from **Sketchfab**.

 ---